dfhoughton/dfh-edit-distance/README.md

 right to left, for which you need to reverse the source and destination.
 This can make for confusing edit explanations, however, unless you've recorded that you did this reversal.
 The attribute is expected to be a boolean, not a function.

+### cheapMargins(startOffset=0, endOffset=0, cheap=0.25, expensive=1, match=0)

+The `cheapMargins` function generates an algorithm for which marginal edits -- those in some fixed-width prefix or suffix of the string -- are cheaper than those in the middle.
+The first parameter, `startOffset`, specifies the size of the prefix; the second, `endOffset`, that of the suffix.
+By the cost of insertions, deletions, and substitutions in these regions is specified by the `cheap` parameter, by default 0.25.
+Other edits are have the `expensive` cost.
+Matches have the `match` cost.

+The output of this function can be fed to `analyzer` to generate an analyzer which will use these costs.

+A cheap margins algorithm is useful to indicate that words that differ by prefixes or suffixes are more similar than those that differ internally.
+For instance, you might want the distance between `camel` and `camels` to be less than that between `camel` and `scamel`, which you could do by making suffixes cheap and prefixes expensive.

 ## Analyzer methods